ruvcoindev/ruvname/README.md

 This DB consists of cryptographically bound blocks, that contain encrypted domain names, contacts, and some info, if you wish.
 There are 10 domain zones available to get domain in:
 `.anon`, `.btn`, `.conf`, `.index`, `.merch`, `.mirror`, `.mob`, `.screen`, `.srv`, `.ygg`.
-But, `.anon` and `.ygg` are bound to have IP-addresses from Yggdrasil Network only.
+But, `.anon` and `.ygg` are bound to have IP-addresses from Ruvchain Network only.

 ## Building and running